volab/IoT_EPS/_1_userDoc/source/wifiwebinternet.rst

 (not by the power on/off button but by removing the strip from the wall plug)

 ===========================================
-ESP8266 and its wifi managment !
+ESP8266 and its wifi management !
 ===========================================
 ESP8266 store credentials information in FLASH but how to access to them ???
 And how to control them